Language

 Ambient Light Sensor (ALS)

-An ambient light sensor (ALS) is built into most smartphones to adjust the screen brightness depending on the ambient light intensity.
-Thanks to this sensor, your screen automatically gets brighter when your device faces the sun and allows you to actually see something.
-On the other hand, the screen will be dimmed when it's dark so it doesn't blind you if you check your phone at night.
+An ambient light sensor (ALS) is built into most smartphones to adjust the screen brightness depending on the ambient light.
+Thanks to this sensor, your screen automatically gets brighter when your device faces bright light and allows you to actually see something.
+On the other hand, the screen will be dimmed when it's dark so it doesn't blind you when checking your phone at night.
+The ALS is usually combined with a proximity sensor, used to block the screen when you hold the device to your ear.

 ALS Are Terrible Light Meters